Women SME Accelerator Programme

 - Access/links to tools developed by FAO, IAFN and other institutions.

-A cohort of 50 female entrepreneurs operating in the agrifood sector in the Sub-Saharan Africa region will be selected to participate in the first year of the customised programme, planned to begin in October 2022.
+A cohort of 50 female entrepreneurs operating in the agrifood sector in the Sub-Saharan Africa region were selected to participate in the first year of the customised programme, which started in October 2022.

-Participants will be selected from an open call for expression of interest, by a panel of experts from FAO and IAFN, and the programme mentors.
+Participants were selected from an open call for expression of interest, by a panel of experts from FAO and IAFN, and the programme mentors.